Norfork Dam: Power generation

 Power generation was not originally included in the project purpose for Norfork Dam.
 However, this was unacceptable to the people of Baxter County and the surrounding region.
 The sparse population of the area did not justify investment, by private companies, in a large network of power lines.
 It was believed that, if the dam did not include power generation, it could be many years before the region would gain service.
 While most citizens would have accepted any type of government project to help boost the economy, a large delegation from the region met in Harrison, Arkansas to insist that power generation be included in the project purpose.
 The Baxter County delegation wanted to pass a resolution that would have expressed opposition to any dam that did not include hydroelectric power facilities.
 They feared that the cost/benefit ratio would not justify congressional expenditure unless power generation was included, and the dam would never be built.
 However, the Batesville, Arkansas delegation was able to convince the assembly that the resolution may be interpreted as general opposition to the dam and it never passed.
 They believed that the population and economic growth brought by the construction of the dam would make it feasible for power companies to move in.
 As it happened the citizens of Baxter County need not have worried.
-Shortly after construction began Congress, under the threat of impending war, authorized construction of the power house and two out of the four generators for Norfork Dam (Messick).
+Shortly after construction began Congress, under the threat of impending war, authorized construction of the power house and two out of the four generators for Norfork Dam.